The latest COVID vaccines come with new FDA limits

 Even if pregnant women and others can get vaccinated, many public health experts worry the conflicting recommendations and messages could dissuade many people from trying, exacerbating the already low rates of vaccination.

-"We know that when people are confused they don't act and my concern is that a lot of people who would benefit from COVID vaccination are not going to get it because they are just not sure what they should be doing," says Dr. Kelly Moore, who heads Immunize.org, an advocacy group.
+"We know that when people are confused, they don't act and my concern is that a lot of people who would benefit from COVID-19 vaccination are not going to get it because they are just not sure what they should be doing," says Dr. Kelly Moore, who heads Immunize.org, an advocacy group.

 The changes come as the U.S. is in the midst of yet another summer COVID wave, which has caused a surge of children requiring emergency care at hospitals and is claiming more than 100 lives weekly.